 To be kept up-to-date with political developments, RPS members can join the Your Voice in Government network.

 You can also follow the RPS Public Affairs team on Twitter @RPS_Stakeholder.

 A key aspect of our work is engaging with MPs and increasing their understanding of pharmacy, meaning we can inform the debate and better represent the profession.
-We have been particularly active in arranging pharmacy visits with MPs and prospective parliamentary candidates (candidates during the General Election), and you can view our past visits here - Pharmacy Visits.
-We were delighted to include Jane Ellison, the Coalition Minister for Public health, and Jamie Reed, the Shadow Minister responsible for pharmacy, among other key candidates that we held pharmacy visits for during the 2015 election period.
+We have been particularly active in arranging pharmacy visits with MPs, and you can view our past visits here - Pharmacy Visits.
+We have been delighted to welcome Jane Ellison, the Public Health Minister, and George Osborne, the Chancellor of the Exchequer, to visit their local pharmacies over 2015.

 The Public Affairs team is happy to help any members who would like assistance with their own lobbying efforts, to arrange a pharmacy visit, or advice on political issues in their area.

 To see RPS policy and news on other issues, visit our political issues index.